 Different varieties of Staphylococcus aureus bacteria, commonly called "staph," exist.
 Staph bacteria are normally found on the skin or in the nose of about one-third of the population.
 The bacteria are generally harmless unless they enter the body through a cut or other wound, and even then they usually cause only minor skin problems in healthy people.

-According to the Centers for Disease Control and Prevention, less than 2 percent of the population chronically carries the type of staph bacteria known as MRSA.
+According to the Centers for Disease Control and Prevention, around 5% of the population chronically carries the type of staph bacteria known as .

 Risk factors for HA-MRSA